Answered By: Colleen Lougen Last Updated: Sep 03, 2024 Views: 1136

 Step 1: From library website, click on the "Databases" tab and click on "Or find a specific database," and select Business Source Complete

-• If Off-Campus: You’ll need to log in with your NPCUID & password after you click on the database link.
+- If You Are off Campus, you will need to log in with your NPCUID and password after you click on the database link.

 Step 2: Go to Advanced Search

-• Select the “Advanced Search” link underneath the search boxes in the Business Source Complete Database.
+- Select the “Advanced Search” link underneath the Business Source Complete Database search boxes.

 Step 3: Search for Your Article